 Each filter gives you an exhaustive list of options (take a look at Email filter below).
 Plus, you can choose if all (AND) filters should be active at the same time or just any of them (OR).
 This setup provides a powerful way to create a precise group of customers who you want to target with the coupon.

 Supposing your filters are set, you can now create a segment.
 This is pretty easy: just reload the customers, ensure the number of customers is correct, and click the CREATE SEGMENT button.

-The wizard will ask you if the segment should be static or dynamic.
+The creator will ask you if the segment should be static or dynamic.
 The difference is straightforward, by way of example, let’s assume that you created a segment with your “premium” members.
 In the case of the dynamic segment, if a user becomes a “standard” user, he will immediately drop out of this segment.
 If he returns to premium again, he’ll be visible in the segment.
 In contrast, the static segment remains intact despite any such changes.

 Often times, you want to manually pick and group particular customers into a single segment.
 Voucherify supports that too; it comes down to selecting the given items in the customer table and pressing the CREATE SEGMENT button.